sophialsanchez/calculator/README.md

 # Sparkcentral Calculator v.1.0

-Calculator to evaluate equations.
+Calculator to evaluate equations, returning a float.
 Handles addition, subtraction, multiplication, division, and modulo, and order of operations.

 ex.
 To create an instance of the calculator: